gwotto/dnaseq-pipeline/README.md

 * picard MarkDuplicates is used instead of sambamba, because picard shows a slightly different behaviour (is this relevant to us?)

-* why are the bam files sorted twice (sambamba sort -> Picard MarkDuplicates -> sambamba sort)?
+* why are the bam files sorted twice (sambamba sort -> Picard MarkDuplicates -> sambamba sort)? first time is name sort, second time is query sort

 * bwa use of the hidden -K option to seed seed for deterministic mapping

+* why is the calibrated bam file so much smaller than the precessed bam file?

 ## Bugs